Raavi

 Raavi (Telugu: రావి) is a Telugu surname.
 It is distinct from "Ravi" (రవి), which means "Sun" in Telugu.
 "Raavi" refers to the peepal tree, a sacred and culturally significant tree in Indian traditions.

-People of this last name belong to Kamma caste.
+People of this last name belong to Vyshya caste.
 Majority of people with this last name live in the Bhattiprolu/Repalle/Tenali regions of Guntur district, Nellore in Andhra Pradesh India.
 In the past most of these people were farmers.